-This week is Mental Health Awareness Week which runs from May 15 to May 21.
-Ethan Jayne and Katy Parkinson from our employment law team highlight the reasons why supporting your employees’ mental wellbeing is important and what guidance is available to assist you.
+10 October 2023 is Mental Health Day.
+To mark the event, Ethan Jayne and Katy Parkinson from our employment law team highlight the reasons why supporting your employees’ mental wellbeing is important and what guidance is available to assist you.

-During Mental Health Awareness Week, the Mental Health Foundation, the UK’s leading charity for mental health, aims to promote awareness of mental health issues and ways in which everyone can improve their mental wellbeing.
+On Mental Health Awareness Day, the Mental Health Foundation, the UK’s leading charity for mental health, aims to promote awareness of mental health issues and ways in which everyone can improve their mental wellbeing.

 During the COVID-19 pandemic a large proportion of the UK workforce began to work from home, and for many the arrangement has continued.
 While this has been beneficial to many employees, the rise in hybrid and remote working, combined with the current cost of living crisis, has intensified feelings of loneliness and anxiety for many people.
 This is one example why employers have an important role to play in supporting mental wellbeing for their workforce.